Skip to content

 Result Checklist

-• Vertex V located at the midpoint of FN.
+Vertex V located at midpoint of CF

 Variations (Practice)